From an event calculator to conference management software, here’s our pick of the best conference management tools for associations and academics.

 Guidebook lets you update your event programmes on the fly

-Mobile conference apps have quickly become a core piece of software for managing modern conferences.
-You’d have to travel far and wide to find a serious association conference that isn’t considering using a mobile app.
+Mobile conference apps have quickly become a core piece of software for managing association and academic conferences.
+You’d have to look hard to find a conference planner that hasn’t considered using a mobile app for their event.

-Guidebook’s aim is to make it simple to create and manage your mobile app.
-You can manage your conference’s mobile app from your phone and do handy things like update your programme on the fly when the usual last-minute changes crop up, and send instant notifications to delegates’ phones.
-Guidebook’s app also gives savvy conference managers an opportunity to earn some extra revenue too, by giving your sponsors in-app ads.
+Guidebook’s aim is to make it simple to create and manage a mobile event app.
+It allows you to do handy things like updating your programme on the fly when the usual last-minute changes crop up and send instant notifications to delegates’ phones.
+Guidebook also gives savvy conference managers an opportunity to earn some extra revenue by giving your sponsors in-app ads.

-While some of your members may prefer the traditional printed programme, more and more of our customers are opting for the greener option of only having a mobile app at their conferences.
+While some of your members may prefer the traditional printed programme, many of them have spent a year getting used to a digital one.
+More and more event planners are going for the greener option of providing a mobile app at their conferences.